-Cardi B Admits She Wasn’t A Fan Of ‘WAP’ Raunchy Hook
+Cardi B Admits She Wasn’t A Fan Of The Raunchy Hook In Hit Song ‘WAP’

 “I always liked ‘now from the top, make it drop, that’s some wet a** p*ssy.’
 I just felt like the hook had a lot wet a** p*ssy, wet a** p*ssy.
 It just felt like ‘p*ssy, p*ssy, p*ssy,’ and I didn’t really like it that.”

-Still, Cardi couldn’t come up with a good enough replacement, so she decided to keep the hook as it was.
+Still, Cardi couldn’t come up with a good enough replacement, so she decided to keep that part as it was.

-“But, I don’t know I couldn’t come up with anything else so, whatever.”
+“But, I don’t know I couldn’t come up with anything else so, whatever,” she recalled.

 Along with the popular explicit version, Cardi and Megan recorded a cleaner iteration, with “Wet A** P*ssy” replaced by “Wet And Gushy.”